SAP-archive/sap-iot-ttn-integration/README.md

 ## Support and Contributing

-Please use our community at https://answers.sap.com/tags/73554900100800002247 for questions and answers on this example.
+Please use our [community](https://answers.sap.com/tags/73554900100800002247) for questions and answers on the sample code.

-If you have found a material issue with the example please create an issue in this github repo.
+If you have found a material issue with the example please create an [issue](https://github.com/SAP-samples/sap-iot-samples/issues) in this GitHub repo.

 Please feel free to put in a pull request and give us some time to review and respond.
-We likely will update this example as the architecture of Leonardo IoT is changing.
+We likely will update this example as the architecture of SAP IoT is changing.

 If you have another device management cloud integration in mind please feel free to use the ideas from this example and let us know so we can reference it here.

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) in this repository.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) in this repository.